-After you complete the steps, the anti-malware solution will scan the device for any kind of malware.
+After you complete the steps, the anti-malware solution will scan the device for malware.
 You will notice the “Start scanning” messages as you run the command.
-Once the scan is complete, you will the see the “Scan finished” message.
+Once the scan is complete, you will see the “Scan finished” message.

-To start a full scan with Microsoft Defender Antivirus using PowerShell, use these steps:
+To start a full scan with Microsoft Defender Antivirus from PowerShell, use these steps: